Glo-Bimoko/Glo-Bimoko.github.io/docs/projects/pharmacogenomics.md

 ---
 title: "Pharmacogenomics Analysis"
 date: 2024-10-11
-description: "An overview of my contribution in pharmacogenomics."
+description: "An overview of my views in pharmacogenomics."
 ---
+# An overview of my views in pharmacogenomics

 Pharmacogenomics is the study of how an individual's genetic makeup affects their response to drugs.
 This field plays a critical role in advancing personalized medicine by optimizing drug efficacy and minimizing adverse effects.
 My work in pharmacogenomics aligns with my broader interest in OMICS technologies and their application in healthcare, particularly in creating tailored treatment plans based on patients' genetic profiles.
 Overview of Pharmacogenomics